When a piece of content goes viral, there’s no magic or luck involved.

 15. Mention Influencers

-Link to influential people in your post (and let them know about it).
+But don’t forget mention to influential people in your post (and let them know about it).
 A Columbia University study found that for your content to go viral, influencer shares were”critical”.
+That’s because these folks will share your content on social networks like Facebook, Twitter and YouTube… increasing the odds that you go viral.

 Here’s the secret to getting an influencer to share your content with their audience: